kaidez/kaidez.github.io/_posts/2017-08-20-state-of-javascript.md

 Also, it didn't help that DOM implementation differed across web browsers.
 The browser wars were still going on at this time, so writing code for two or three browsers seemed inefficient.

+Above all, the DOM was slow...REALLY slow.
+Using JavaScript to adjust the DOM didn't take hours, but the time it DID take was long by software standards.

 However, clients liked the visual results provided by DOM manipulation.
 So it remained a best practice, evolved to be more efficient over time, and that was that.

 <h3>...Next Came The Quiet Time</h3>